tylertitsworth/5th-age-srd/Classes/Paladin.md

 ### Divine Domain

-_Special:_ You can choose Divine Domain a second time, if you wish, at 5th level or at 8th level.
+_Special:_ You can choose Divine Domain a second time, if you wish, at champion tier or at epic tier.

 Choose one of the domains listed in the cleric's class talent list.
 You gain all the domain's advantages, including the ability to use the domain's invocation once per full recovery.